 Since February 2013 to date, Lisa has been the Director (People) for the not for profit Flagship Group, which has over 21,000 homes across East Anglia, providing homes for people in need.
 Lisa is passionate about working with companies who make a positive difference to their communities and is delighted to continue supporting the work of Inspire Suffolk.

 Mahbub Alam Shamim is a local business man who represents Suffolk’s BME communities on Inspire Suffolk’s board.
 The charity provides opportunities to people no matter their age, gender, ability or background.
 Football tournaments such as the ‘One Community Cup’ have worked really well in the past to bring members of the community from different ethnic backgrounds together.

-Neil Prentice is the Managing Director of White Space Design in Ipswich.
-Neil not only offers support and advice in terms of marketing and branding but also works closely with members of Inspire Suffolk’s team to develop and sustain a strong brand identity.
+Neil Prentice is the Managing Director of White Space, one of East Anglia’s leading marketing communications agencies.
+He not only offers support and advice in terms of marketing and branding but also works closely with members of Inspire Suffolk’s team to develop and sustain a strong brand identity.
 Neil also lead on the charity’s rebrand in 2010 and again in 2013.